 Take one poblano pepper and make a cut from the stem down.
 Carefully open it and remove the seeds.
 Repeat with the other 11 chiles.

-Bring the 3 cups water and 1 tablespoon salt to a boil.
-Place the poblano peppers in a big glass bowl.
+Bring the 3 cups water and one tablespoon salt to a boil.
+Place the poblano peppers in the large bowl.
 Pour in the hot, salty water and vinegar.
 Let them sit in the water for 2 to 3 minutes, no more.

-Drain immediately and reserve them.
+Drain immediately and set them aside at room temperature.
 This process will help to reduce the spiciness and remove more seeds.

-Cook the bacon in a large saucepan over high heat.
+Cook the bacon in the skillet or saucepan over high heat.
 When the bacon is crunchy, add the onion and garlic.
-Lower heat to medium and cook until onion and garlic are soft (approx 2 minutes).
+Turn the temperature to medium-high heat and cook until onion and garlic are soft (approx 2 minutes).

 Brown the beef with the onion mixture for 5 minutes.
 Add salt and bay leaves.